A historical background

-The most important achievements of this period are the Pyramids of Giza, the Step Pyramid of Saqqara, the Pyramids of Dahshur, and the Pyramids of Abu Sir.
+The most significant achievements of this period are the Pyramids of Giza, the Step Pyramid of Saqqara, the Pyramids of Dahshur, and the Pyramids of Abu Sir.

-The first capital of a unified Egypt was founded by King Menes in the 32nd century BC, and it was called Memphis, presently located to the South of Giza.
-The most important Egyptian kings that ruled over the country from Memphis were King Menes or Narmer, King Zoser, King Senefru, King Chespos, and King Khafre.
+King Menes founded the first capital of a unified Egypt in the 32nd century BC, and it was called Memphis, presently located to the South of Giza.
+The most critical Egyptian kings that ruled the country from Memphis were King Menes or Narmer, King Zoser, King Senefru, King Chespos, and King Khafre.

-There is a wonderful statue of King Khafre made out of alabaster and it is put on display in the second half of the ground floor of the museum.
-There are also four heads of some of the relatives of the king made out of limestone.
+There is a beautiful statue of King Khafre made out of alabaster, and it is displayed in the second half of the museum's ground floor.
+There are also four heads of some of the king's relatives made of limestone.

 Moving forward in the Museum Of Egyptian Antiquities, guests will find a collection of attractive smaller statues of servants carrying out their everyday duties and responsibilities.

-There is a statue of a woman grinding the grains and beside her, there is a statue of a man getting the dough ready to produce beer.
-On the other side, there is a man grilling a goose, and beside him, there is another man holding a large bag on his shoulder.
+There is a statue of a woman grinding the grains, and beside her is a statue of a man getting the dough ready to produce beer.
+On the other side is a man grilling a goose, and beside him, another man is holding a large bag on his shoulder.

-These statues were found in some of the tombs of the Nobles who included these servants, in their burial chambers to serve them in the afterlife as they did on Earth.
+These statues were found in some of the Nobles' tombs, which included these servants in their burial chambers to serve them in the afterlife as they did on Earth.

-Afterward, as they explore the ground floor of the Museum Of Egyptian Antiquities, guests will find a large collection of coffins that were made from various rocks and stones adorned with notable decorations and carvings.
+Afterward, as they explore the ground floor of the Museum Of Egyptian Antiquities, guests will find an extensive collection of coffins that were made from various rocks and stones adorned with notable decorations and carvings.

-The Old Kingdom is considered to be among the most powerful periods of the ancient Egyptians.
-This is why huge statues are featured with extreme accuracy in both design and beauty.
-A prime example of this is the wonderful statue of King Khafre, made out of strong diorite stone.
+The Old Kingdom is considered among the most consequential periods of the ancient Egyptians.
+This is why giant statues are featured with extreme accuracy in both design and beauty.
+A prime example of this is the beautiful statue of King Khafre, made out of solid diorite stone.

-Another example of the detailed statues of the old kingdom would be the sycamore carved statue of the “Sheikh of the Town”, one of the most important figures that date back to ancient Egyptian and which is still practiced today.
+Another example of the detailed statues of the old kingdom would be the sycamore-carved statue of the “Sheikh of the Town,” one of the most important figures that dates back to ancient Egypt and is still practiced today.

 The Displays of the Middle Kingdom